danopia/remora/README.md

 streams.
 Remora runs purely in a console and uses mplayer to play the Grooveshark streams.

-Because Remora pipes the stream directly into Mplayer via a stdin, it has a chance of working under Windows, provided that you have installed Ruby and MPlayer.
-This is also better than using a temporary file on the hard disk because Remora will never store any song to disk.
+Because Remora uses a FIFO file to pipe the stream into Mplayer, it has no chance of working under Windows.
+This is done instead of using a temporary file on the hard disk because Remora will never store any art of any song to disk.

 Installation / Usage
 --------------------